Research Experience for Community College Students

 What are the expectations of the internship?

 We seek students that are passionate about science, have intellectual curiosity, are hard working and responsible, and can work as part of a team.
 We expect you to conduct an independent research project, supervised by a mentor scientist - you will not simply be an assistant for a research group.
 We do not require that you have conducted research before – we will teach you the necessary skills.
 Those students that choose a field project must be physically fit and be flexible in their schedules, as field conditions can dictate a change in plans.
 We will expect you to work 40 hours per week with weekend work a possible option.
 You will participate in program evaluations throughout the internship.
-At the end of the program you will present your results at a poster session for student research interns in Boulder and give a short oral presentation at CIRES (you can view the presentations by last year’s interns).
+At the end of the program you will present your results at a poster session for student research interns in Boulder and give a short oral presentation at CIRES (you can view the presentations by last year’s student researchers).

 What will I be doing as part of the RECCS internship?